Zalo personal

 Quick setup (beginner)

-Section titled “Quick setup (beginner)”- Install the plugin (see above).
+Section titled “Quick setup (beginner)”- Ensure the Zalo Personal plugin is available.

 - Login (QR, on the Gateway machine):